Home / Blog / Build file-based theme inheritance module in Nuxt

 2. files inside .nuxt folder are recreated

-So Nuxt is doing its own transformations, enrichments and merging of your files before standard webpack build is taking care of them.
+So Nuxt is doing its own transformations, enrichments and merging of your files before standard Vite build is taking care of them.
 We will use the same strategy to solve our theme inheritance task.

 What we have to do?